mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 There are many logical extensions of the this tutorial, however the MLflow components can remain largely unchanged.

 To summarize, here's what was covered in this tutorial:
-* Declaring an MVP LangGraph chain within an additional python file.
+* Declaring an simple LangGraph chain within an additional python script.
 * Creating a custom PyFunc class that uses the above chain to create a stateful chatbot.
 * Logging and loading the above objects via the standard MLflow APIs.